cssartori/pdptw-instances/README.md

 # Instances for the Pickup and Delivery Problem with Time Windows

-In this repository you can find information about the PDPTW instances proposed in my Master's thesis entitled *Pickup and Delivery Problem with Time Windows: Algorithms, Instances, and Solutions* available online at (lacks citation).
+In this repository you can find information about the PDPTW instances proposed in my Master's thesis entitled *Pickup and Delivery Problem with Time Windows: Algorithms, Instances, and Solutions* available online at (link to be added).

-The instances are based on the Open Source Vehicle Routing Instance Generator (link), which uses real addresses and travel times in their definition.
-Travel times are computed by the Open Source Routing Machine (link) using Open Street Maps data.
-Futher information can be found in the repository of the instance generator.
+The instances are based on the [Open Source Vehicle Routing Instance Generator](https://github.com/cssartori/ovig), which uses real addresses and travel times in their definition.
+Travel times are computed by the [Open Source Routing Machine](https://github.com/Project-OSRM/osrm-backend) using Open Street Maps data.
+Further information can be found in the repository of the instance generator.

 This repository was inspired by others in the combinatorial optimization and operations research communities, such as the [TSPLib](https://www.iwr.uni-heidelberg.de/groups/comopt/software/TSPLIB95/), the [CVRPLib](http://vrp.atd-lab.inf.puc-rio.br/index.php/en/), and the [SINTEF TOP](https://www.sintef.no/projectweb/top/).
 The latter maintains the standard instances of the PDPTW proposed by Li and Lim (2003) and their best-known solutions.